erroronline1/caro/readme.md

 ## to do
 * contain filtered filenames into csvfilter export (filename, print header), if available
     * chain destination and source or only if destination does contain ____ or whatever
-* disable erpinterface for a set timespan with message for third party server updates
-* product search (consumables): vendor filter as text with dataset as per request (selection gets too long)
-* erpinterfacae test example of processing an uploaded csv for birthdays
 * allow different export formats for erpinterface csv dumps?
     * defined in query settings, selecteable by required radio input if applicable
     * also pdf?